PAT Testing for Bands, Discos and AV Hire Companies

 - CLEAR LABELS showing Portable Appliance testing date, test engineer unique asset ID number, next test date.

-- CERTIFICATE & DETAILED TEST REPORT on CD or paper according to the requirements of all Electrical Appliance Safety Legislation.
+- CERTIFICATE & DETAILED TEST REPORT according to the requirements of all Electrical Appliance Safety Legislation.

 - OUT OF HOURS NO EXTRA CHARGE if required to minimise distuption.